Facts about Walter Raleigh

 Sir Walter Raleigh Biography

-After Raleigh’s execution, his head was embalmed and returned to his wife… Some sources say on the day he was beheaded Raleigh was granted a last smoke of tobacco — establishing the tradition of giving a prisoner a last cigarette before execution.
+After Sir Walter Raleigh’s execution, his head was embalmed and returned to his wife… Some sources say that on the day he was beheaded, Sir Walter Raleigh was granted a last smoke of tobacco — establishing the tradition of giving a prisoner a last cigarette before execution.